ltrybuch/lib-themisui/themis_components/thInput/readme.md

 - Unlike `<input>`, `<th-input>` must be explictly closed.
 This is a browser enforced limitation of custom elements.

-- Plenty of options can be passed into your input including..labels, Icons, Postfix, Prefix
+- Plenty of options can be passed into your input including..
+Icons, Postfix, Prefix

-  - labels
   - icons
   - postfix
   - prefix